Brad Marchand: Boston Bruins (2009–2025)

-2013–2016: Scoring and team difficulties

-Going into the 2013–14 season, Marchand struggled to adjust to his new linemate Loui Eriksson, colliding with the other winger during a preseason game against the Winnipeg Jets.
-Marchand's struggles continued into the regular season, with just three goals after the first 20 games of the year.
-Bruins coach Claude Julien demoted Marchand from the second to the third and fourth lines on several occasions, giving players like Jordan Caron an opportunity to fill his position in the top-six.
-His decision to taunt the Canucks by kissing his Stanley Cup championship ring in a game that the Bruins lost 6–2 frustrated Julien, who wanted to improve Marchand's scoring while tempering his emotions.
-By the end of the regular season, Marchand had improved to 25 goals and set a career high of 28 assists, but he voiced disappointment in his own performance, citing a struggle with the mental aspects of hockey.
-His scoring struggles continued into the 2014 Stanley Cup playoffs, when Marchand scored only five assists in twelve games and missed an empty net goal from only 3 ft away.
+Going into the 2013–14 season with Tyler Seguin and Jaromír Jágr no longer on the Bruins, Marchand struggled to adjust to his new linemate Loui Eriksson, colliding with the other winger during a preseason game against the Winnipeg Jets on September 27, 2013.
+Marchand's struggles continued into the season, with just three goals in the first 20 games.
+Bruins head coach Claude Julien demoted Marchand from the second to the third and fourth lines on several occasions, giving players like Jordan Caron an opportunity to fill his position in the top-six.
+His decision to taunt the Vancouver Canucks by kissing his 2011 Stanley Cup championship ring in a December 14 game at Rogers Arena, (the first time the Bruins returned to the arena since game seven of the 2011 Stanley Cup Finals on June 15, 2011) that the Bruins lost 6–2 frustrated Julien, who wanted to improve Marchand's scoring while tempering his emotions.
+By the end of the season, Marchand had improved to 25 goals and set a career high of 28 assists for 53 points in all 82 games played to help the Bruins win the Presidents' Trophy as the regular season champions, but he voiced disappointment in his own individual performance, citing a struggle with the mental aspects of hockey.
+His scoring struggles continued into the 2014 playoffs, when the Bruins defeated the eighth-seeded Detroit Red Wings in five games before getting defeated in six games by the sixth-seeded Montreal Canadiens in the second round and Marchand scored only five assists in all 12 games and missed an empty net goal in game four in the first round from only 3 ft away.
 Despite dissatisfaction with his own performance, the Bruins awarded Marchand the 2014 Eddie Shore Award, given to the player who demonstrates "exceptional hustle and determination" throughout the season.